jbzdak/legendary-telegram/README.md

    and inelastic.
 4. Add renice and ionice (optionally) to various parts of the pipeline to have the system more usable duing backups.
+5. Add some kind of either logarighmic backup saving, or removing older backups both from "cloud" and from local nas.

 ### Random remarks